Albanians

 - Preservation Efforts

-- Efforts to preserve cultural heritage include government initiatives, community projects, and international collaborations focused on safeguarding traditions and historical sites.
+- Efforts to preserve cultural heritage involve government initiatives, support from international organizations, and local community involvement to safeguard traditional arts, languages, and historical sites.